Catallactic/catallactic-site/docs/yellowpaper.md

 **Production** In Austrian economics, production is not a mechanical input-output system (as in neoclassical models) but a dynamic, time-consuming, and entrepreneurial process shaped by subjective valuations, capital heterogeneity, and market prices.
 The Structure of Production (Böhm-Bawerk’s roundaboutness).

-**Supply** is Constrained by Real Resources (Not Just Prices).
+**Supply of Goods and Services** is Constrained by Real Resources (Not Just Prices).
 Labor, capital, and raw materials are heterogeneous (not interchangeable).

 #### 4.4.3 Market Coordination

 **Catallactics** is the science of how free people trade—and why that process cannot be replaced by coercion or central planning.
 In Austrian economics, the term "catalactics" (from the Greek katallattein, meaning "to exchange" or "to reconcile") refers to the study of market exchanges as the foundation of economic science.
 Unlike mainstream economics, which often focuses on mathematical models and aggregate variables, Austrians emphasize human action, subjective value, and the dynamic process of voluntary trade.
 Ludwig von Mises popularized the term in Human Action (1949), defining catallactics as: "The analysis of those actions which are conducted on the basis of monetary calculation … the science of the market economy."
 Richard Whately (19th-century economist) first coined the term to distinguish economics as the study of exchange rather than wealth or production.

-**Demand** arises from individual valuations—each person ranks goods based on marginal utility (Menger’s Principles of Economics, 1871).
+**Demand of Goods and Services** arises from individual valuations—each person ranks goods based on marginal utility (Menger’s Principles of Economics, 1871).
 In Austrian economics, market demand is not a static, aggregate curve (as in neoclassical models) but a dynamic, subjective, and individual-driven process.
 Austrians reject the idea of "aggregate demand" as a measurable or policy-controllable variable, instead focusing on how real human preferences, prices, and entrepreneurial discovery shape demand.
 Demand as Subjective Value (Not a "Demand Curve") Demand is Decentralized & Dispersed.
 No central planner (or economist) can know or measure "total demand"—it exists only as individual choices revealed through action.
 Demand is Intertemporal.
 People don’t just demand goods now but also future goods (savings vs. consumption trade-offs).
 Böhm-Bawerk: Low interest rates artificially boost demand for long-term projects (leading to malinvestment).
 Demand is Constrained by Real Income (Not Money Printing).
 Inflation (e.g., stimulus checks) may raise nominal demand but distorts real resource allocation (Cantillon effects).
 Entrepreneurship Discovers Demand.
 Entrepreneurs anticipate unmet demands (Kirzner’s alertness), creating new markets (e.g., smartphones).
 Demand is not a curve but individuals acting on preferences For Austrians, market demand is a discovery process

 **Time Preferences** Time Preference Drives Production Length.
 Low time preference (people save more) → longer, more productive processes.
 High time preference (people consume now) → shorter, less efficient production.
 Mises: "Capital is accumulated by saving, which requires deferred consumption."